 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your application.
+Your lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your application.

-The estimate rests on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks adequate.
+The estimate depends on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll analyze the estimate and let you know if it all looks good.

-Then it's time to close on your home.
-This should happen at a title company or escrow office and will most likely be a smooth and hassle-free affair.
+Then it's time to close on your house.
+This will most often happen at a title company or escrow office and should be a smooth and easygoing occurrence.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply call me at (910) 200-6268 or e-mail me at .
+And if you need anything, be sure to contact me at 9102006268 or e-mail me at .